 Garden Club of Virginia

 Corinne Melchers was a founding member of the Rappahannock Valley Garden Club, a Garden Club of Virginia (GCV) affiliated club, and an active member of the committee that oversaw the restoration of the gardens at both Kenmore in Fredericksburg, and Stratford Hall in Westmoreland County.
 The GCV is now supporting the restoration of Gari and Corinne Melchers’ garden at Belmont.
 Starting in 1993, the organization has undertaken several restorations at the estate.
 The projects include cutting back the boxwoods and rebuilding the arbors at each end of the Long Walk, landscaping of the main entrance and Visitor Center, and an irrigation system for the formal lawn and gardens.

 The GCV also funded the conservation of wooden gates and the stone eagle which has greeted visitors since it was placed at the head of the drive.
 Most importantly the Putto statue on the south lawn is now back in the garden.

 In addition, there have been several tree and boxwood plantings over the years.
 The latest being the restoration of flowering trees and boxwood edged beds on the west side of the house, and along the historic drive.
-Landscape restoration is an ongoing process, and the staff at Gari Melchers Home and Studio is dedicated to preserve and protect the historic landscape at Belmont.
+Landscape restoration is an ongoing process, and Belmont’s staff is dedicated to preserve and protect our site’s historic landscape.